changx03/m103_mongodb_cluster_administration/chapter3_sharding/setup_sharded_cluster.md

+# Chapter 3: Sharding

-# Lecture: Setting Up a Sharded Cluster
+## Lecture: Setting Up a Sharded Cluster

 we're using the same key file for confg server and node